bennygdev/rewwwind/README.md

         - Username suggestions when setting username
     - Ability to login normally or with google
     - Default identicon profile picture generation for new registered Accounts
-    - Reset password functionality using flask mail
+    - Reset password functionality using flask mail, with secure token URL
 - Manage Accounts
     - Account listing
+        - Ability to search, paginate and filter accounts
     - Account details viewing (Admin can only view customer accounts, whereas Owners can view both admin and customer accounts but except other owner accounts) with statistics using ChartJS
     - Account editing and deletion (Admin can only modify customer accounts, whereas Owners can modify both admin and customer accounts but except other owner accounts)
     - Account password change (Same for roles I described)